 No. In particular, those with pelvic floor muscles that are hypertonic, or too tense, should not be doing Kegel exercise, since this can exacerbate pelvic pain or other problems that hypertonic pelvic floor muscles can cause.
 More generally, the ultimate authorities on your body / pelvic floor muscles are you and your doctor or physical therapist -- checking with them about any questions or problems is always the right idea.

 There is a good bit of flexibility here.
 Exercising every day, for 5-15 minutes per day, is probably the optimal regimen, but we know that doesn’t fit into everyone’s schedule.
 Our experience has been that doing at least 5 minutes of pelvic floor exercise per day, 3 days per week, generally results in measurable improvements in pelvic floor muscle function (i.e. Boost workout score averages) within 6-8 weeks.
 But exercising more frequently will generally lead to faster and/or larger improvements.
 Listen to your body and be sure not to over-exercise.

 It depends on your starting point, and your workout regimen (how much and how often you are doing workouts).
 But if you’re working out at least 3 days per week, for at least 5 minutes per day, our experience is that you will usually see measurable improvements in pelvic floor muscle function (i.e. Boost workout score averages) within 6-8 weeks.

-Imagine that you’re peeing and you need to stop mid-stream, without using your hands.
+Imagine that you’re peeing and you need to stop mid-stream.
 The muscles you just flexed are your pelvic floor muscles, and you just did a pelvic floor muscle, or Kegel, contraction.
 It’s also helpful to visualize a lifting and squeezing sensation.